Ast3risk-ops/website/content/Blog/blend_v4/index.md

 # Installing v4

-BlendOS v4 is a lot more declarative than v3.
+blendOS v4 is a lot more declarative than v3.
 The current beta must be installed on top of Arch.
 ## What you'll need

 {{< alert icon="bomb" cardColor="#e63946" iconColor="#1d3557" textColor="#f1faee" >}}
-**Do not install this on top of BlendOS v3!**
+**Do not install this on top of blendOS v3!**

 There is no upgrade procedure <i>yet</i>, this will ruin your v3 install if you try to update from it.